A Look Inside AltSchool Brooklyn Heights

 - A Puppetworks performance of Alice in Wonderland, after reading and analyzing the book

 Our school environment continues to evolve with our growing school community.
-We enjoy collaborating with our East Village school and look forward to working with our new middle school campus opening in Union Square in fall 2017.
+We look forward to working with our new middle school campus opening in Union Square in fall 2017.

 Want to meet our teaching team and see one of our New York schools in person?
 Sign up for an Open House.